 How to watch A West Wing Special to Benefit When We All Vote

-The special also featured appearances from former president Bill Clinton and former First Lady Michelle Obama, as well as Lin-Manuel Miranda, the writer of the hit musical Hamilton.
+The special also featured appearances from former president Bill Clinton and former First Lady Michelle Obama, as well as Lin-Manuel Miranda.

 The latest updates, reviews and unmissable series to watch and more!